craigmichaelmartin/pure-orm/README.md

 - PureORM is the preference against stateful, db-connected objects: PureORM resolves result rows to _pure_ business objects.
 This purity in business objects fosters a clean layer of the business layer from the data access layer, as well as ensuring the very best in performance (eg, the [N+1 problem](https://docs.sqlalchemy.org/en/13/glossary.html#term-n-plus-one-problem) can't exist with pure objects).

 ## Current Status

-#### Current Limitations (PRs welcome!)

-- `pg-promise`/`node-postgres` is the only database driver supported out-of-the-box.
-There is not technical reason for this, other than that the project I'm using has a postgres database and so I only had `pg-promise` in mind.
-We could support more database drivers out of the box.
-- there must be a clear path in the "select" to your leaf joined-to-entities (eg, (Good): Article, ArticleTag, Tag, TagModerator, Moderator; not (Bad): Article, Moderator).
-- the result of _the select_ must always be a non-circular tree (eg, (Bad): Article, Person, Group, GroupArticle, Article)

 #### Current Todos (PRs welcome!):